DiamondLightSource/pymalcolm/docs/reference/messages.rst

     List of strings specifying the path to the Block the Block or substructure of the Block that should be returned.
 The first element will be the name of the Block, and any subsequent elements will be paths to traverse within the Block structure.
-See :ref:`structure` for more details.
+See `block_structure` for more details.

 .. container:: toggle